 Creating and Moving Xcode Projects

-Developers on Mac OS X can take advantage of qmake's support for Xcode project files, as described in Qt is Mac OS X Native, by running qmake to generate an Xcode project from an existing qmake project files.
+Developers on Mac OS X can take advantage of the qmake support for Xcode project files, as described in Qt is Mac OS X Native, by running qmake to generate an Xcode project from an existing qmake project file.
 For example:

 qmake -spec macx-xcode project.pro

-Features specific to this platform include support for creating Visual Studio project files and handling manifest files when deploying Qt applications developed using Visual Studio 2005.
+Features specific to this platform include support for creating Visual Studio project files and handling manifest files when deploying Qt applications developed using Visual Studio 2005, or later.

 Creating Visual Studio Project Files